Gigabite1277/match-or-miss/README.md

 ##  User's Experience
 ##  In Game Screenshots of the Finished Project that met user expectations

-*DEAL THE CARDS (User clicks "DEAL" button.
-Both User (player 1) and CPU decks are shuffled, with CPU card disappearing after 2 seconds)
+*DEAL THE CARDS - User clicks "DEAL" button.
+Both User (player 1) and CPU decks are shuffled, with CPU card disappearing after 2 seconds

 ![Card Deal](https://github.com/Gigabite1277/match-or-miss/blob/main/assets/images/momdeal.jpg "Picture of the games deal screen")

-*It's a Match!
-(User has clicked on and matched their Player 1 card, 2 of Diamonds, with the CPU card, 2 of Diamonds).
+*It's a Match! - User has clicked on and matched their Player 1 card, 2 of Diamonds, with the CPU card, 2 of Diamonds.
 ![Card Pick](https://github.com/Gigabite1277/match-or-miss/blob/main/assets/images/mommatch.jpg "Picture of card being picked")

-*2nd DEAL (User goes for a 2nd deal of the cards, with CPU card disappearing after 2 seconds)
+*2nd DEAL - User goes for a 2nd deal of the cards, with CPU card disappearing after 2 seconds
 ![2nd Deal ](https://github.com/Gigabite1277/match-or-miss/blob/main/assets/images/mom2ndeal.jpg "Picture of the games deal screen")

-*It's a MISS  The user Player 1, has selected a different card (3 of Hearts) to that on CPU deck  (2 of diamonds)
+*It's a MISS - The user Player 1, has selected a different card (3 of Hearts) to that on CPU deck, 2 of diamonds
 ![It's a Miss](https://github.com/Gigabite1277/match-or-miss/blob/main/assets/images/mommiss2.png "Picture of the games miss screen")